thomasgtaylor/how.wtf/content/post/2023-03-12-write-a-multi-line-command-in-a-makefile.md

 ---
-title: Write a multi-line command in a Makefile
-date: 2023-03-12T09:45:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-03-12 09:45:00-04:00
 description: How to write a multi-line command in a Makefile
-categories:
-- Programming
 tags:
-- Makefile
+- makefile
+title: Write a multi-line command in a Makefile
 ---

 Occasionally, there is a need for adding multiple continuous lines for one target in a Makefile.